0xPolygon/foundry-template/CONTRIBUTING.md

 ## Versioning

 This repo utilizes [semantic versioning](https://semver.org/) for smart contracts.
 An `IVersioned` interface is included in the [interfaces directory](src/interface/IVersioned.sol) exposing a unified versioning interface for all contracts.
 This version MUST be included in all contracts, whether they are upgradeable or not, to be able to easily match deployed versions.
 For example, in the case of a non-upgradeable contract one version could be deployed to a network and later a new version might be deployed to another network.
-The exposed `version()` function is also used by the [Deployment Info Generator](#deployment-info-generation) to extract information about the version.
+The exposed `version()` function is also used by the [Deployment Log Generator](lib/deployment-log-generator/README.md) to extract information about the version.

 Whenever contracts are modified, only the version of the changed contracts should be updated.
 Unmodified contracts should remain on the version of their last change.